-To ensure the quality and safety of its products, REWE Group has introduced a comprehensive, cross-stage quality management system that extends along the entire value chain in its core business of trade.
-This system involves preventative measures such as systematic issue monitoring, warehouse and market controlling as well as supplier auditing.
+To ensure the quality and safety of its products, REWE Group has introduced a comprehensive, cross-stage quality assurance system that extends along the entire value chain in its core business of trade.
+The system comprises such preventive measures as the preparation of product guidelines, systematic issue monitoring, controls, audits and consumer tips about the proper way to use products at home.
 A system of key performance indicators introduced in 2010 makes compliance with legal and company quality standards more measurable and transparent.
-The key performance indicators, including the results of external microbiological analyses or rates of complaints, are prepared every six months, evaluated and published in the management report of REWE Group’s quality management.
+The key performance indicators, including the results of internal microbiological analyses or rates of complaints, are prepared every six months, evaluated and presented in the management report of REWE Group’s quality management.

-Store brand products are a special focal point of quality management: The combine defines special requirements for the products and suppliers to meet in all steps along the value chain – from raw materials and recipes to labelling and packaging.
-The content of these specifications forms the basis for regular spot checks conducted by independent, accredited testing institutes.
+A special focal point of quality management is store-brand products: The combine defines special requirements for the products and suppliers to meet in all steps along the value chain – from raw materials and recipes to labelling and packaging.
+These specifications form the basis for regular spot checks conducted by independent accredited testing institutes.
 The spot checks are determined on the basis of supplier and product risk.
-Foods like fresh fruit and vegetables are thus inspected more frequently than salt or sugar, for example.
-REWE Group has a Chemical Plant Protection Status Report prepared annually for fruit and vegetables.
-Prepared by the Austrian environmental organisation GLOBAL 2000 since 2009, these reports show a steady reduction in chemical pollution versus base year 2009.
+Foods like fresh fruit and vegetables are tested more frequently than products like salt and sugar.
+For fruit and vegetables, the combine has an annual Status Report on Chemical Pesticides prepared for Germany.
+The reports have been compiled and released by the Austrian environmental organisation GLOBAL 2000 since 2009.

-In addition to the products themselves, other links in the value chain are examined: All store brand suppliers in the Food area have to be certified under a standard recognised by the GFSI (Global Food Safety Initiative), such as IFS Food or the standard of the British Retail Consortium (BRC).
+In addition to the products themselves, other links in the value chain are examined: All store brand suppliers in the food area must be certified according to the internationally recognised standard IFS Food or the standard of the British Retail Consortium (BRC).
 Furthermore, REWE Group conducts additional supplier audits on the basis of a risk analysis.
-These risk analyses involve evaluating a number of key performance indicators like dissatisfaction with products, customer complaints and the risk classification of the product group.
+This involves evaluating a number of key performance indicators like dissatisfaction with products, customer complaints and the risk classification of the product group.
 Manufacturers and suppliers who fail to meet REWE Group’s quality standards are asked to remedy the situation.
 Otherwise, they face the possibility of being delisted.

 Annual audits of the company’s warehouses are conducted by internal auditors as well as by independent external organisations.
 All areas of the warehouse are included in these audits, from goods receipt to transport to stores.
-In addition, special audits are conducted in warehouses focused on compliance with quality guidelines for fruit and vegetables.
+In addition, special audits that focus on the implementation of quality guidelines for fruit and vegetables are conducted in warehouses.

 Regular internal and external inspections are also conducted in REWE Group’s food stores.
-The external inspections are conducted on the basis of checklists prepared by QS Qualität und Sicherheit GmbH, Bonn, with a focus on meat, meat products, fruit, vegetables and potatoes.
-Products produced in REWE stores themselves, including ground meat (at the service counter) or fruit and convenience products are subject to microbiological monitoring.
+The external inspections are conducted on the basis of checklists prepared by QS GmbH, Bonn.
+The lists focus on meat, meat products, fruit, vegetables and potatoes.
+Products made in REWE stores themselves, including ground meat (at the service counter) or fruit and convenience products, are subject to microbiological monitoring.
 These samples are examined by independent laboratories.

 As part of its quality management, REWE Group systematically conducts health and safety audits through the entire product life cycle.